BellaRocha/Mimo/Python/README.md

  * Classes
  * Modules

-This certifcate of achievement is attached as a PDF in this repository, under the Python branch
+This certifcate of achievement is attached as a PDF in this repository, under the Python folder